scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 #### Scale Performance

-*  Update the `cosmosBaseResourceUnit` value in the [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml) to scale throughput of Cosmos DB, by default the value is 10.
+*  Update the `cosmosBaseResourceUnit` value in the [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml) to scale the throughput of Cosmos DB.

 Note:-

-* The `cosmosBaseResourceUnit` value set in the [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml) applies to all tables.
+* The [scalardl-schema-loader](https://github.com/scalar-labs/scalardl-schema-loader) applies `cosmosBaseResourceUnit` value (the default value is 10) to all tables.
-* By default, the scalar DL schema loader enables autoscale of [Request Units](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) (RU) for all tables.
+* The scalardl-schema-loader enables autoscale of [Request Units](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) (RU) for all tables.

 ### Monitor Cosmos DB